Protect checks and balances in our state constitution.

 Vote NO on questions 1 & 2 on or before Tuesday, August 13.

-• Eliminates checks and balances: These Amendments eliminate checks and balances by trying to trick voters into giving away sole power of spending these federal funds to the legislature.
-Currently, the governor and legislature work together through the state budget process to decide how to distribute most federal funds.
+Eliminates checks and balances: These Amendments eliminate checks and balances by trying to trick voters into giving away sole power of spending these federal funds to the legislature.
+Currently, the governor and legislature work together to decide how to spend the state budget.

 QUESTION 1